Devyani Khobragade: Undue favours in her postings

-Children's Dual Citizenship
+Children's dual citizenship

-After her return to India in December 2013, Devyani Khobragade was asked to deposit her children's passports with the Ministry of External Affairs.
+After her return to India in December was asked to deposit her children's passports with the Ministry of External Affairs.
 It was at this time Khobragade revealed that her children had passports from two countries, India and the United States.
 The ministry instated a panel headed by the Ministry's Joint Secretary of Cypher, NGO and Vigilance (CNV), A.K.
 Chatterjee to determine whether she had violated Central Civil Services Conduct rules.
 After a nine-month enquiry, the panel ruled against her and found her guilty of "serious misconduct".

 In another administrative action, the ministry revoked the children's Indian passports.
 Khobragade filed a petition in Delhi High Court against this action, arguing that though Indian law forbids dual citizenship, it is permitted for minors.
-Legal opinion holds that though minors are allowed to hold dual citizenship once they reach the age of majority (18 years), they have 6 months in which to decide which citizenship to go with.
+Legal opinion holds that though minors born abroad are allowed to hold dual citizenship once they reach the age of majority (18 years), they have 6 months in which to decide which citizenship to go with.
 If they fail to make the decision within that timeframe, they automatically lose Indian citizenship.
 It is unclear, however, whether it is legal for minors to hold both a foreign passport and an Indian passport.
 In May 2015, Justice Shakdher of the Delhi High Court put a hold on revoking the passports and asked the Ministry of External Affairs to explain to the court why it took this administrative action.

 In a legal response to the Delhi High Court, the Ministry of External Affairs claimed that Khobragade obtained these passports for her children in violation of Indian law and without informing the ministry, thus raising questions about her "trustworthiness and integrity".
 The ministry claimed that Khobragade obtained Indian diplomatic passports for her daughters by "suppressing material facts" which established that she "wilfully and blatantly violated the Indian Passport Act".
 The ministry rejected Khobragade's petition for dual citizenship on the grounds that it is only applicable to those children who were born outside India.
-As Khobragade's children were born in India they do not qualify for dual citizenship.
+As Khobragade's children were born in India they do not qualify for dual citizenship according to interpretation of MHA.
 By acquiring US passports, the children had acquired US citizenship and would require a visa to travel to India, which the ministry would be willing to grant should the need arise.